Articles of Association

 The Annual General Meeting shall be held each year by the end of June on a day designated by the Board of Directors.

-The agenda for the Annual General Meeting shall include:
+At the Annual General Meeting the following shall be:

-1. the financial statements, which also comprises the group financial statements, as well as the report of the Board of Directors;
+1. the financial statements, which also comprise the consolidated financial statements, and the report of the Board of Directors;

 2. the auditors’ report;

-3. approval of the financial statements, which also comprises an approval of the group financial statements;
+3. approval of the financial statements, which also comprises an approval of the consolidated financial statements;

 4. use of the profit shown in the balance sheet;